≥90% of participants will know the actions to take to avoid workplace hazards.

-A major hazard in all hospitals is the widespread use and storage of flammable and combustible liquids.
+A major hazard in all healthcare facilities is the widespread use and storage of flammable and combustible liquids.
 Many liquids have vapors that are flammable or combustible and can be ignited by a spark from a motor, friction, or static electricity.
 Handling and storage directions must be followed.7

 Compressed gas cylinders are under pressure and are flammable, so they must be handled with extreme care.
 An exploding cylinder can have the same destructive effect as a bomb.
 The proper handling of compressed gas cylinders requires training.
 Storage areas for compressed gas cylinders should be well ventilated, fireproof, and dry.